Skip to content

 except Exception as e: print(e)

-This function is not jit'able.
-This would error out becasue the value of x must be known upfront to be able to determine the shape of the output.
-Of course one can get around the if statement with jnp.where (which makes explicit both branches).
+This function is not jit'able because at compile time the compiler cannot get the shape of the ouput without knowking the concete value of x.
+Of course one can get around the if statement with jnp.where which create branches in the computation graph.
 Conveniently, ALL jax.numpy operations are jittable.
-But consider this

 from jax import jit